tobyguelly/currency-converter/README.md

 ## What did I learn?🧐
 - How to use electron in a desktop app
-- How to create a software installer wizard for own programs
+- How to create a software installer wizard for own programs with Inno Setup Compiler